-As a Jewish Rabbi, Yeshua drew the theory of the Lord’s supper from the feast of Passover and Jewish marriage.
-According to the Tanakh, (the Jewish bible) marriage in Jewish culture has two procedures.
+As a Hebrew Rabbi, Yahuashua drew the theory of the Lord’s supper from the feast of Passover and Hebrew marriage.
+According to the Tanakh, (the Hebrew bible) marriage in the Hebrew culture has two procedures.
 The first step is known as “kiddushin,” and the second is called “nisu’in.”
 The word “Kiddushin” is represented by the English word “espoused” or “betrothal”.
 However, in Hebrew or Aramaic, the term “Kiddushin” stands for sanctification, separation or to set apart; it is a formal agreement to marry.
-When a Jewish young man finds a virgin girl to marry, his father will accompany him to the girl’s house with a jar of fresh wine, when they enter the house, he will pour wine in a cup and present it to the girl and say to her “the wine in this cup represents my blood, my life, if you take this cup from me and drink it you become my wife; the bone of my bone and the flesh of my flesh.”
+When a Hebrew man finds a virgin girl to marry, his father will accompany him to the girl’s house with a jar of fresh wine, when they enter the house, he will pour wine in a cup and present it to the girl and say to her “the wine in this cup represents my blood, my life, if you take this cup from me and drink it you become my wife; the bone of my bone and the flesh of my flesh.”
 Then if the girl consciously accepts the cup and drinks it she becomes the wife of the man forever.
 However, the bride will not pack her things immediately and follow the man, instead the groom will return home with his father, and his father will assist him to prepare a good home where he and his new bride will spend the rest of their life.
 After the years of preparation, the groom will then return with joy to receive his bride.

 During the time of the bible, the Jewish betrothal period or engagement was different from an ordinary intention to marry as we know it today; based on Torah (the Mosaic Laws) engagement has an equal standing with marriage, the betrothed couple were legally in the position of a married couple, in Deuteronomy 22:24 a betrothed woman is called a wife, also in Mathew 1:20 Mary as a betrothed virgin was addressed as Joseph’s wife, also in verse nineteen of Mathew 1, Joseph was called Mary’s husband, not her boyfriend or fiancée.
 But still there were no sexual relations during the period, any unfaithfulness was “adultery” and the penalty was death by stoning (Deuteronomy 22:23-27).
 Then engagement was breakable only by divorce.
-So, when the Lord gave the cup of wine to his Jewish disciples and said to them;
+So, when the Lord gave the cup of wine to his Hebrew disciples and said to them;

 “For this is my blood of the new testament, which is shed for many for the remission of sins.
 But I say unto you, I will not drink henceforth of this fruit of the vine, until that day when I drink it new with you in my Father’s kingdom.”
 (Matthew 26:28-29)

-The disciples as Jews understood what their Rabbi had demonstrated; they received the cup with a clear knowledge that they were sealing an everlasting covenant with the Lord; in other words, they consciously agreed to give their souls to Christ, they accepted that for better or for worse they would live and die for Christ’s sake and they wouldn’t by any means betray him.
-It is understood through history that each of the Jewish apostles died for the sake of Yeshua because they made a covenant with him when they accepted the cup from him; Peter was crucified in Rome with his body upside down and Andrew was nailed to a tree at Edessa, he hung on the tree for two days in pain, on the third day he died still preaching that Yeshua was the messiah.
+The Hebrew disciples knew what their Rabbi had demonstrated; they received the cup with a clear knowledge that they were sealing an everlasting covenant with the Lord; in other words, they consciously agreed to give their souls to Yah, they accepted that for better or for worse they would live and die for Yah’s sake and they wouldn’t by any means betray Him.
+It is understood through history that each of the Hebrew apostles died for the sake of Yahuashua because they made a covenant with him when they accepted the cup from him; Peter was crucified in Rome with his body upside down and Andrew was nailed to a tree at Edessa, he hung on the tree for two days in pain, on the third day he died still preaching that Yahuashua was the messiah.
 James (son of Zebedee) was killed by the sword of Herod in Jerusalem and John was put into boiling oil at Jerusalem; he was not harmed and was exiled to Patmose Island then later died at Ephesus.
 Philip was hung from a pillar at Hiropolis; Bartholomew was burned to death by the Armenian king, Mathew was killed in Ethiopia, Thomas was speared to death at Mylapur (near Chennai in India), James was pushed down from the top of a temple, and then beaten to death by a club.
 Jude (Thaddaeus) was killed by an arrow in the town of Oruch.
 Simon, the Zealot was crucified in Persia, Mathias was stoned then beheaded, Emperor Nero in Rome beheaded Paul, Mark was dragged along the main street of Alexandria in Egypt and died, Luke was hung on a big olive tree in Greece, and Barnabas was stoned to death at Salamis.
 Holy communion a spiritual messianic covenant, it is not something to play with, partaking in holy communion presumptuously can warrant a divine judgement upon the partaker: